AnySoftKeyboard/AnySoftKeyboard/addons/CONTRIBUTING.md

 1. Generate the dictionary: `./gradlew :addons:languages:klingon:pack:makeDictionary`.
 This will create the following files (which _should not_ checked into the repo):
     * raw resources under `klingon/pack/src/main/res/raw/klingon_words_?.dict`
     * IDs resource array under `klingon/pack/src/main/res/values/klingon_words_dict_array.xml`
+    * If you have problems with the windows encoding, create the Environment Variable `JAVA_TOOL_OPTIONS` with the value `-Dfile.encoding=UTF8`.
 1. Edit `klingon_dictionaries.xml`:
     * to point to the new array resource `@array/klingon_words_dict_array`
     * replace the `id` with a new [GUID](https://www.guidgenerator.com/).